lowRISC/opentitan/hw/ip/i2c/doc/theory_of_operation.md

 If the 'nak' interrupt is asserted, the Byte-Formatted Programming Mode FSM will halt until the interrupt has been acknowledged.
 See [the Halt-on-NAK section](#halt-on-nak) above for more details on this behaviour.

-When the I2C module is in transmit mode, the `scl_interference` or `sda_interference` interrupts will be asserted if the IP identifies that some other device (host or target) on the bus is forcing either signal low and interfering with the transmission.
+When the I2C module is in transmit mode, the `scl_interference` or `sda_interference` interrupts will be asserted if the IP identifies that some other device (controller or target) on the bus is forcing either signal low and interfering with the transmission.
 It should be noted that the `scl_interference` interrupt is not raised in the case when the target device is stretching the clock.
 (However, it may be raised if the target allows SCL to go high and then pulls SCL down before the end of the current clock cycle.)

-A target device should never assert 0 on the SDA lines, and in the absence of multi-host support, the `sda_interference` interrupt is raised whenever the host IP detects that another device is pulling SDA low.
+A target device should never assert 0 on the SDA lines, and in the absence of multi-controller support, the `sda_interference` interrupt is raised whenever the controller IP detects that another device is pulling SDA low.

 On the other hand, it is legal for the a target device to assert SCL low for clock stretching purposes.
 With clock stretching, the target can delay the start of the following SCL pulse by holding SCL low between clock pulses.